kong4ndrew/home-manager/README.md

 # Setup

-❗WARNING: Nix is highly addictive and sustained use may raise thoughts on declaratively configuring life.
+❗WARNING: Nix is highly addictive and sustained use may provoke thoughts on declaratively configuring life.
 Do NOT țᚴꃢʯؼย...<br><br>
-⭐ Alright, let's go ahead and get a working configuration of [Nix, Home-manager, kitty, and Neovim].
+⭐ Alright, let's go ahead and get a working configuration of [Nix, Home-manager, kitty, and Neovim] on your **macOS** system.

 #### 1. Install Nix